eBay/tsv-utils/docs/ToolReference.md

 #### Special characters

 There are several special characters that need to be escaped when specifying field names.
-Escaping is done by preceeding the special character with a backslash.
+Escaping is done by preceding the special character with a backslash.
 Characters requiring escapes are: asterisk (`*`), comma(`,`), colon (`:`), space (` `), hyphen (`-`), and backslash (`\`).
 A field name that contains only digits also needs to be backslash escaped, this indicates it should be treated as a field name and not a field number.
 A backslash can be used to escape any character, so it's not necessary to remember the list.
 Use an escape when not sure.

 Consider a file with five fields named as follows:
 ```